Frequently Asked Questions (FAQs)

 A: This policy applies to all College employees, students, visitors, and vendors and is driven by respect for others and the environment.

-A: “Tobacco” is defined as all tobacco and tobacco-derived products intended for human consumption, including, but not limited to: cigarettes, electronic cigarettes, cigars, hookah-smoked products, clove cigarettes, bidis, kreteks, synthetic marijuana, smokeless tobacco and snus.
+A: “Tobacco” is defined as all tobacco products and other smoking devices, including, but not limited to: cigarettes, electronic cigarettes, cigars, hookah-smoked products, clove cigarettes, bidis, kreteks, synthetic marijuana, smokeless tobacco and snus.
 This definition does not include any product that has been approved by the U.S. Food and Drug Administration for sale as a tobacco use cessation product.

 A: Enforcement is the shared responsibility of the entire campus and relies on the thoughtfulness, consideration, and cooperation of tobacco users and non-users for its success.
 SUNY Canton will inform members of the campus community about the tobacco policy by widely disseminating information about the policy on a regular basis.
 Policy non-compliance will prompt an initial educational response which will include information regarding the existence of the policy, the rationale for the policy, and the availability of tobacco cessation support services both on and off campus.
-Repeated non-compliance will be referred to the appropriate campus student conduct or employee supervisory system for resolution.
-Employees and students will be treated respectfully in the consistent observance of the policy.
+Violation of any campus policy may result in discipline - Faculty and staff should be referred to their supervisor and/or to the Assistant Director for Recruitment and Employee Relations.
+Students should be referred to their Residence Hall Director, the Dean of Students, or designee, for disciplinary action.

 A: Over 700 colleges and universities in the United States have enacted smoke-free or tobacco-free policies on their campuses.
 There is no evidence that these policies have negatively impacted enrollment.
 However, it is difficult to know if someone decided not to apply to SUNY Canton due to the tobacco-free policy.